DecentraLabsCom/Lab-App-Control/README.md

 Run this script **when a user session starts** (e.g., on Guacamole/RDP connect).\
 It will keep the lab app active and **will close it on the next RDP session event** (typically the disconnect at the end of the session).

+#### **Recommended Setup: Guacamole + Windows Remote App**

+For optimal security and user experience, use this script in combination with:
+- **Apache Guacamole** for web-based remote access
+- **Windows Remote App connections** to expose individual applications
+- **Controlled lab environment** where users access only specific tools

+This setup provides:
+- ✅ **Application isolation**: Users see only the lab app, not the full desktop
+- ✅ **Automatic lifecycle management**: Apps start/stop with user sessions
+- ✅ **Enhanced security**: No access to underlying Windows system
+- ✅ **Seamless integration**: Works transparently with Guacamole's session management